With qualifications, you can determine which requirements a user must meet in order to (continue to) carry out their work, for example.

 You have created the qualifications and linked them to your users.
 What's next?
 Users will now need to take the following steps, as they must start qualifying themselves.
 They can do this for each learning activity in different ways:

-• Users can complete the learning activity as they normally would.
-They can find the learning activities on their dashboard, under “Learning” or “Qualifications”.
+Users can complete the learning activity as they normally would.
+They can find the learning activities on their dashboard, under “My growth” or “Qualifications”.

-• Users can also upload externally obtained certificates as proof that they already possess the knowledge covered by the learning activity.
+Users can also upload externally obtained certificates as proof that they already possess the knowledge covered by the learning activity.
 This is only possible if the qualification for the relevant learning activity allows certificate uploads.
+This setting is available for e-learning, exams, meet-up and assignments.
 The user does this by opening the qualification and clicking “Upload Certificate” in the frame of the learning activity.
 Here, the user can upload the certificate, indicate when it was obtained, and specify whether it has an expiry date.
 An administrator or manager can review and assess the uploaded certificate under “Approvals”.

 How can I monitor progress within my qualifications?

 Of course, you’ll want to keep track of how far your users have progressed with their qualifications.
-In “My Team”, you can monitor the progress of all users.
+Via “Insights”, you can monitor the progress of all users.
 The Overview tab shows which part of a company, department, or team does or does not meet a qualification.
 You can also see whose qualification is about to expire.
 You can click on the various elements in the overview to view more detailed information.

-Via “My Team”, you can also view progress by user, learning activity, or qualification.
+Via “Insights”, you can also view progress by user, learning activity, or qualification.

 Example scenario for qualifications